awslabs/ai-video-super-resolution/docs/en/uninstall.md

 To uninstall the **AI Video Super Resolution** solution, you must delete the AWS CloudFormation stack.
-This will delete all the resources created by the template except the S3 buckets starting with `superresolutionstack-superresolutionstorage` and `superresolutionstack-superresolutionbucketaccessl`.
-These two buckets will be retained when the solution stack is deleted in order to help prevent accidental data loss.
-You can use either the AWS Management Console or the AWS Command Line Interface (AWS CLI) to delete the CloudFormation stack, then manually delete those S3 buckets.
+You can use the AWS Management Console or the AWS Command Line Interface (AWS CLI) to delete the CloudFormation stack.

+!!! warning "Important"

+    Because two S3 buckets starting with `superresolutionstack-superresolutionstorage` and `superresolutionstack-superresolutionbucketaccessl` will persist while you delete the stack, make sure to empty the two buckets before deleting the AWS CloudFormation stack.

 ## Uninstall the stack using the AWS Management Console
 1. Sign in to the [AWS CloudFormation][cloudformation-console] console.
 1. Select this solution’s installation parent stack.
 1. Choose **Delete**.